MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting: MAST Framework

+where $\mu_m(\cdot)$ is the posterior mean of the fidelity-$m$ GP.
+Rather than fitting $\mathcal{GP}_{\delta_m}$ as a function of location alone, we condition it on the local low-fidelity posterior summaries by forming the augmented input

+and fitting the discrepancy GP on $\{(\mathbf{z}_j^{(m)},\delta_j)\}_{j=1}^{N_M}$ with an ARD-RBF kernel over the full $(D+2)$-dimensional space.
+The lengthscales on the two distributional features are learned jointly with the spatial lengthscales, so the model decides how informative the local low-fidelity posterior is for predicting discrepancy.
+Unlike nonlinear autoregressive GPs \citep{Perdikaris2017NonlinearModelling}, which augment the discrepancy input only with the LF posterior mean, we condition on both mean and posterior variance, exposing local LF calibration to the kernel.
+At any LF input $\mathbf{x}_i^{(m)}$ we evaluate $\mathcal{GP}_m$ at that point to construct $\mathbf{z}_i^{(m)}$ and query the discrepancy GP on the resulting augmented point.
+Appendix~\ref{app:lf_conditioning_justification} provides the theoretical justification.
-\paragraph{Spatially-adaptive weighting.} For each low-fidelity point $\mathbf{x}_i^{(m)}$, we compute a weight that determines the relative contribution of the corrected low-fidelity value versus the high-fidelity GP prediction.
-This weight should depend on the spatial proximity to high-fidelity observations: points near high-fidelity samples should favour high-fidelity predictions, while points far from high-fidelity samples should favour corrected low-fidelity values.

-We first compute the Euclidean distance from $\mathbf{x}_i^{(m)}$ to each high-fidelity point in the normalized input space:
+\paragraph{Spatially-Adaptive Weighting.} For each low-fidelity point $\mathbf{x}_i^{(m)}$, we compute a weight that determines the relative contribution of the corrected low-fidelity value versus the high-fidelity GP prediction.
+This weight depends on the spatial proximity to high-fidelity observations: points near high-fidelity samples should favour high-fidelity predictions, while distant points should favour corrected low-fidelity values.
+We first compute the Euclidean distance from $\mathbf{x}_i^{(m)}$ to each high-fidelity point in the normalised input space:

+Euclidean distance is the natural default for continuous inputs, but nothing in the construction depends on it.
+Any metric appropriate to the input space can be substituted without changing the rest of the pipeline: Euclidean on continuous inputs, Hamming on categorical inputs (as in Appendix~\ref{app:rw_hoip} for HOIP), or Mahalanobis on anisotropic spaces.
+Sensitivity to the metric choice is reported in Appendix~\ref{app:ablation_distance}.
 A naive approach would aggregate contributions from all high-fidelity points, but this leads to problematic behaviour: a low-fidelity point with a nearby high-fidelity neighbour would still be influenced by distant high-fidelity observations elsewhere in the domain.
 To ensure that only \emph{locally relevant} high-fidelity information contributes, we introduce an {adaptive trust region} based on an {$N$-sphere} centred at $\mathbf{x}_i^{(m)}$.
 The radius of this trust region should scale with the distance to the nearest high-fidelity point, i.e., $r_i = g(d_{\min})$.
 In principle, any monotonically increasing function $g$ could be used; we adopt:

 which we found empirically to provide robust performance.
 Only high-fidelity points within this $N$-sphere contribute to the weight computation: $\mathcal{N}_i = \{j : d_{ij} \leq r_i\}$.

 For each high-fidelity point $j \in \mathcal{N}_i$, we compute a distance-based weight: